lisabronwyn/MEAN-todolist/README.md

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 #### Stretch Goals/Nice to Have's:

+- [ ] I can create multiple lists of to do's.
+- [ ] I can log into my account.
+- [ ] Write the app using ES6 and deploy using babel.

+---

+###Resources I Used
 - [ ] I can create mulitple lists of to do's.
 - [ ] I can log into my account.
 - [ ] Write the app using ES6 and deploy using babel.

----
 ## License

 <!-- LICENSE -->

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a>
 <br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.